Estimation of a Likelihood Ratio Ordered Family of Distributions: Introduction

-Thus far, estimation of distributions under a likelihood ratio order constraint was mainly limited to the two-population setting.
+Thus far, estimation of distributions under a likelihood ratio order constraint was mainly limited to settings with two or finitely many samples and populations.
 First, \cite{Dykstra_1995} estimated the parameters of two multinomial distributions that are likelihood ratio ordered via a restricted maximum likelihood approach.
-After reparametrization, they found that the maximization problem at hand had reduced to a specific bioessay problem treated by \cite{Robertson_1988} and which makes use of the theory of isotonic regression.
+After reparametrization, they found that the maximization problem at hand had reduced to a specific bioassay problem treated by \cite{Robertson_1988} and which makes use of the theory of isotonic regression.
 It is then suggested that their approach generalizes well to any two distributions that are absolutely continuous with respect to some dominating measure.
-Later, \cite{Carolan_2005} focused on testing procedures for the equality of two continuous distribution functions $G_1$ and $G_2$ versus the alternative hypothesis that $G_1 \lelr G_2$.
-To this end, they made use of the equivalence between likelihood ratio order and the convexity of the ordinal dominance curve $\alpha \mapsto G_2\bigl(G_1^{-1}(\alpha)\bigr)$, $\alpha\in[0,1]$, which holds in case $G_2$ is absolutely continuous with respect to $G_1$.
-The convexity of the ordinal dominance curve was also exploited by \cite{Westling_2019} to provide nonparametric maximum likelihood estimators of $G_1$ and $G_2$ under likelihood ratio order for discrete, continuous, as well as mixed continuous-discrete distributions.
-Their approach builds on the idea of \cite{Carolan_2005}, where estimators are produced from the greatest convex minorant of the empirical ordinal dominance curve.
+Later, \cite{Carolan_2005} focused on testing procedures for the equality of two distributions $Q_1$ and $Q_2$ versus the alternative hypothesis that $Q_1 \lelr Q_2$, in the specific case where the cumulative distribution functions $G_i$ of $Q_i$, $i=1,2$, are continuous.
+To this end, they made use of the equivalence between likelihood ratio order and the convexity of the ordinal dominance curve $\alpha \mapsto G_2\bigl(G_1^{-1}(\alpha)\bigr)$, $\alpha\in[0,1]$, which holds in case of $G_2$ being absolutely continuous with respect to $G_1$.
+The convexity of the ordinal dominance curve was also exploited by \cite{Westling_2019} to provide nonparametric maximum likelihood estimators of $G_1$ and $G_2$ under likelihood ratio order for discrete, continuous, as well as mixed continuous-discrete distributions using the greatest convex minorant of the empirical ordinal dominance curve.
 However, this method still necessitates the restrictive assumption that $G_2$ is absolutely continuous with respect to $G_1$.
-Other relevant references on the topic are \cite{Yu_2017}, who treat the estimation problem with a maximum smoothed likelihood approach -- requiring the choice of a kernel and bandwidth parameters -- as well as \cite{Roosen_2004}, who test for likelihood ratio ordering of two or more distributions using a discretization of the space of outcomes.
+Other attempts at estimating two likelihood ratio ordered distributions include \cite{Yu_2017} who treat the estimation problem with a maximum smoothed likelihood approach, requiring the choice of a kernel and bandwidth parameters, and \cite{Hu_etal_2022} who suppose absolutely continuous distributions and model the logarithm of the ratio of densities as a linear combination of Bernstein polynomials.